 CLASS AWARD CATEGORIES

 A1.
-Best Documentary SERIES
+Best Unscripted SERIES

 A2.
-Best Documentary Production UNDER 30 Minutes
+Best Unscripted Production Under 30 Minutes

-A stand-alone, documentary production that explores a person, place, event, situation or issue.
+A stand-alone, documentary or reality production that explores a person, place, event, situation or issue.
 This category is not intended for weekly or episodic series.
 Production must be more than 10 minutes but less than 30 minutes.

 A3.
-Best Documentary Production OVER 30 Minutes
+Best Unscripted Production Over 30 Minutes

 A4.
 Best Scripted SERIES or Mini-Series